 When traveling abroad, it is also essential to have a valid passport.
 Many travelers don’t realize that most countries apply rules in regard to the passport expiration date.
 For most countries, visitors must have a valid passport for six-months after they plan to arrive at their destination, however this period can vary.
 Either way, if you are planning a trip abroad, always make sure to check the passport validity requirements and the expiry date of your passport.
 This will help avoid unfortunate issues at the airport or at immigration at your destination country.

-IATA has put in place several solutions such as the IATA Travel Centre to help travelers and the IATA Travel Pass or IATA Timatic Widget to help businesses navigate this ever changing environment.
+IATA has put in place several solutions such as the IATA Travel Centre to help travelers and IATA Timatic Widget to help businesses navigate this ever changing environment.
 The common platform (database) used to verify the latest COVID-19 travel document requirements is IATA Timatic.
 Timatic is powered by human-validated data, meaning a team of immigration specialists checks each update manually with IATA’s Sourcing Network of official sources to make sure the information is correct.
 An update is only done once one of the 2,000 government or airline officials from the respective country confirms the change.
 The team also verifies conflicting reports and make updates only when they’re 100% sure they’re accurate.

 Unforeseen situations can occur and they can be especially stressful when you are abroad.
 That is why travel insurance is important.
 Travel insurance can be summed up in two main categories: